 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Eleutherococcus japonicus is a Deciduous Shrub up to 3.00 metres tall.
+Eleutherococcus japonicus is a deciduous shrub that can grow up to 3.00 metres tall.

 It has edible uses.

 Rather common in the hills and mountains of Honshu and Kyushu[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it could succeed outdoors in many parts of this country.
 The following notes are based on the general needs of the genus.

 ], preferring a well-drained humus-rich soil in full sun[

 Seed - best sown as soon as it is ripe in the autumn in a cold frame[